 First of all this mist smells incredible—sort of floral and herbal—thanks to the lavender and rosemary.
 It keeps skin seriously hydrated.
 I travel with two mists in case I lose one, and sometimes I just fancy spritzing this, as it smells so good.
 If you're sat next to a stranger, then head to the toilet to mist your skin—it's good for your circulation to move around on a flight, and this is as good as an excuse as any.

 It's a fool's game to step on a flight without a lip balm.
-This Givenchy one is packed with moisturising shea, the rosy colour adapts to suit you and it leaves skin looking subtly plump.
+This Givenchy one is packed with moisturizing shea, the rosy color adapts to suit you and it leaves skin looking subtly plump.
 Plus, the packaging is so incredibly chic.

 I'll then slather some of this essence onto my skin, it's nice and hydrating and is rich in antioxidants—ideal if you're headed to a polluted city.